Powerful skin clearance

 Patient/Caregiver Rated

-Eczema Area and Severity Index (EASI): measure of disease severity that incorporates body surface and lesion intensity into a composite score from 0 to 72, with higher scores indicating more severe disease.
+EASI, Eczema Area and Severity Index.
+Measure of disease severity that incorporates body surface and lesion intensity into a composite score from 0 to 72, with higher scores indicating more severe disease.

-Patient Oriented Eczema Measure (POEM): 7-item questionnaire to measure eczema severity focusing on the disease as experienced by the patient.
-Scores range from 0 to 28, with higher scores indicating more severe disease.
+POEM, Patient-Oriented Eczema Measure.
+7-item questionnaire to measure eczema severity focusing on the disease as experienced by the patient.
+Scores range from 0 to 28, with higher score indicating more severe disease.

-Peak Pruritus-Numeric Rating Scale (PP-NRS): patients are asked to rate their worst itch in the past 24 hours on a scale of 0 (no itch) to 10 (worst itch imaginable).
+PP-NRS, Peak Pruritus-Numeric Rating Scale.
+Patients were asked to rate their pruritus severity over a 24-hour period on a scale of 0 (no itch) to 10 (worst itch imaginable).

-Primary endpoint success defined as vIGA-AD score of 0 (clear) or 1 (almost clear) and ≥2-grade improvement from baseline at Week 8.2
+**Primary endpoint success defined as vIGA-AD score of 0 (clear) or 1 (almost clear) and a ≥2-grade improvement from baseline at Week 8.

-Indications: VTAMA® (tapinarof) cream, 1% is an aryl hydrocarbon receptor agonist indicated for:
+INDICATION: VTAMA® (tapinarof) cream, 1% is an aryl hydrocarbon receptor (AhR) agonist indicated for the topical treatment of atopic dermatitis in adults and pediatric patients 2 years of age and older.

-Adverse Events: In atopic dermatitis, the most common adverse reactions (incidence ≥1%) were: upper respiratory tract infection, red raised bumps around the hair pores (folliculitis), lower respiratory tract infection, headache, asthma, vomiting, ear infection, pain in extremity, and stomach-area (abdominal) pain.
+Adverse Events: In atopic dermatitis, the most common adverse reactions (incidence ≥1%) were: upper respiratory tract infection, folliculitis, lower respiratory tract infection, headache, asthma, vomiting, ear infection, pain in extremity, and abdominal pain.

 Back to top